jstoops/jstoops.github.io/_posts/2025-07-26-osr-hex-gen-surrounding-area.md

 ## Generate Surroundings Atlas-level Hex Terrain

-Use APPENDIX B: RANDOM WILDERNESS TERRAIN table on page 173 of the DMG to generate terrain surrounding starting tile.
+Use APPENDIX B: RANDOM WILDERNESS TERRAIN table on page 173 of the [DMG](https://www.drivethrurpg.com/en/product/17004/dungeon-master-s-guide-1e) to generate terrain surrounding starting tile.
 For the Atlas-level that's just 6 tiles.

-The tool below allows you to select the starting tile terrain type, "Plains" in this caase, and then click the link in step 1 to randomly generating the terrain types for the 6 surrounding tiles.
+The tool below allows you to select the starting tile terrain type, "Plains" in this case, and then click the link in step 1 to randomly generating the terrain types for the 6 surrounding tiles.

 Here's the steps to generate terrain: